TonyZhechev/networking_projects/README.txt

 Networking Projects

-This repository contains my networking projects, created to demonstrate my learning and practical application of networking concepts.
+This repository contains my networking projects, created to demonstrate my learning and practical application of networking concepts with Cisco Packet Tracer.
 Each project includes configurations, diagrams, and documentation.

 📂 Projects
 1. [Packet Tracer - Configure DHCP on a Wireless Router](PacketTracer_DHCP_WirelessRouter)